Legendary Dodgers broadcaster Vin Scully has died at age 94 – KION546

 “He loved people.
 He loved life.
 He loved baseball and the Dodgers.
 And he loved his family.
 His voice will always be heard and etched in all of our minds forever.”

-The beloved broadcaster, who was born Vincent Edward Scully in New York on November 29, 1927, died at his home in Hidden Hills, Los Angeles County, according to the team.
+The beloved radio and TV broadcaster, who was born Vincent Edward Scully in New York on November 29, 1927, died at his home in Hidden Hills, Los Angeles County, according to the team.
 He is survived by his five children, 21 grandchildren and six great-grandchildren.

 Among his many honors, Scully received The Presidential Medal of Freedom, The Ford C. Frick Award from the National Baseball Hall of Fame and a star on The Hollywood Walk of Fame.